pycif.plugins.datastreams.fields.bc_plugin_template — API reference

 pycif.plugins.datastreams.fields.bc_plugin_template.fetch.fetch(ref_dir, ref_file, input_interval, target_dir, tracer=None, component=None)[source]#

-Chosing the keys for both dictionary: the most efficient ways are to use either i) the dates at which the data files begin or ii) dates matching the typical use of this data.
+Choosing the keys for both dictionaries: the most efficient options are either (i) the dates at which the data files begin, or (ii) dates matching the typical use of this data.
 Example: if the data is typically used for generating BCs per day, use the dates of the days to simulate as keys.
-The idea is to avoid to list the same file in several keys because the read routine is called for each key.
+The idea is to avoid listing the same file under several keys, since read is called once per key.

 • data = hourly data in daily files: